Stephen Tennant: Early life

-Tennant was born into a Scottish business and political dynasty, the youngest son of Edward Tennant, 1st Baron Glenconner who became a peer when Tennant was a young boy, and the former Pamela Wyndham, one of the Wyndham sisters and of The Souls clique.
-His mother was also a cousin of Lord Alfred Douglas (1870–1945), Oscar Wilde's lover and a sonneteer.
-On his father's death, Tennant's mother married Edward Grey, 1st Viscount Grey of Fallodon, a fellow bird-lover.
+Tennant was born into a Scottish business and political dynasty, the youngest son of Edward Tennant, 1st Baron Glenconner who became a peer when Tennant was a child, and the former Pamela Wyndham, one of the Wyndham sisters and of The Souls clique.
+He was an "uncommonly beautiful boy."
+His mother was a cousin of Lord Alfred Douglas (1870–1945), Oscar Wilde's lover.
+On his father's death, Tennant's mother married Edward Grey, 1st Viscount Grey of Fallodon.
 Tennant's eldest brother Edward – "Bim" – was killed in the First World War.
 His elder brother David Tennant founded the Gargoyle Club in Soho.

 Social set

 During the 1920s and 1930s, Tennant was an important member – the "Brightest", it is said – of the "Bright Young Things".
-His friends included Rex Whistler, Cecil Beaton, the Sitwells, Lady Diana Manners and the Mitford girls.
+His friends included Rex Whistler, Cecil Beaton, the Sitwells, Lady Diana Manners, Greta Garbo, and the Mitford girls.
+He entertained them at his estate, known for its "extensive grounds and lavish interiors."

 He is widely considered to be the model for Cedric Hampton in Nancy Mitford's novel Love in a Cold Climate, one of the inspirations for Lord Sebastian Flyte in Evelyn Waugh's Brideshead Revisited, and a model for the Hon.
 Miles Malpractice in some of Waugh's other novels.

 Writing

+Tennant wrote and illustrated a short book entitled "Leaves from a Missionary's Notebook: The Adventures of Felix Littlejohn," which was originally published in a limited edition in 1929 and reissued in 1986 in celebration of Tennant's 80th birthday.
+It is a story about the adventures of a missionary sent to the South Seas.
 For most of his life, Tennant tried to start or finish a novel – Lascar: A Story You Must Forget.
 It is popularly believed that he spent the last 17 years of his life in bed at the house he inherited from his parents, Wilsford House at Wilsford cum Lake, Wiltshire, which he had redecorated by Syrie Maugham.

-Though undoubtedly idle, he was not truly lethargic: he made several visits to the United States and Italy, and developed many new friendships.
-His later reputation as a recluse became increasingly true only towards the last years of his life.
+Though undoubtedly idle, he was not truly lethargic: he made several visits to the United States and Italy, and developed many friendships.
+His later reputation as a recluse became true only towards the last years of his life.
 Yet even then, his life was not uneventful: he became landlord to V. S. Naipaul, who immortalised Tennant in his novel The Enigma of Arrival.